Is high fence hunting a great business move?

 So, in that sense, it actually is a brilliant business idea.

 Those two points being said, ethically speaking, high fence hunting preserves SHOULD be a terrible business idea, for many reasons.
 But the biggest is the diseases that are cultivated and spread within them.

 Let's use Wisconsin as an example.
 In recent years, multiple facilities have tested positive for chronic wasting disease or CWD.

 That ranch is still in operation and charging anywhere from $5000-10,000 a deer, plus a $2,000 deposit, according to their website.
-It's bad enough they screwed things up for everyone else, but they're still making money off it.
+As you might imagine, some locals were quite upset that they were being hit with new regulations while this place was still making money off the penned deer.